IAmSuyogJadhav/3d-mri-brain-tumor-segmentation-using-autoencoder-regularization/README.md

 If you encounter any issue or have a feedback, please don't hesitate to [raise an issue](https://github.com/IAmSuyogJadhav/3d-mri-brain-tumor-segmentation-using-autoencoder-regularization/issues/new).

 # Updates
+- Thanks to [@Crispy13](https://github.com/Crispy13), issues #29 and #24 are now fixed.
+VAE branch output was earlier not being included in the model's output.
+The current format model gives out two outputs: the segmentation map and the VAE output.
+The VAE branch weights were not being trained for some reason.
+The issue should be fixed now.
+Dice score calculation is slightly modified to work for any batch size.
+SpatialDropout3D is now used instead of Dropout, as specified in the paper.
 - Added an [example notebook](Example_on_BRATS2018.ipynb) showing how to run the model on the BraTS2018 dataset.
 - Added a minus term before `loss_dice` in the loss function.
 From discussion in #7 with [@woodywff](https://github.com/woodywff) and [@doc78](https://github.com/doc78).
 - Thanks to [@doc78](https://github.com/doc78) , the NaN loss problem has been permanently fixed.